sklise/conways-game-of-life/readme.md

 # Conway's Game of Life
-*John Conway's Game of Life simulation in Processing.js and Sinatra.*
+*John Conway's Game of Life simulation in Processing/Processing.js.*

-### Installation
-1. Download and unzip or clone this repository.
-2. Run `$ bundle install without --production` for a development installation with sqlite3.
-3. Change the path to the `.db` in `models.rb` to reflect the path where you've downloaded ConwaysGameOfLife.
-4. Set up the database by the following:

-        $ bundle exec irb
-        irb> DataMapper.auto_migrate!

-5. Now launch the app with `$ bundle exec ruby index.rb`.
-6. Tell me if this readme doesn't make sense.
+## Website

+View this project on the web at http://conway.skli.se/.
+The site is served up by Github as a Jekyll site.

 ### Thanks
-Thanks to [Dan Shiffman](https://github.com/shiffman) and his class _Nature of Code_ and [Greg Borenstein](https://github.com/atduskgreg)
+Thanks to [Dan Shiffman](https://github.com/shiffman) and his class _Nature of Code_.
-for his help with Sinatra.

 #### TODO
 - Previews of patterns in javascript